 A) Notice of Intended Marriage

-i) All couples must complete a Notice of Intended Marriage and have their signatures witnessed by an authorised person and then "lodged" with their Celebrant (via Simple ceremonies) , at least 1 calendar month prior to their ceremony date. * Your Notice of Intended Marriage form must be typed ( to avoid the $50 admin fee if hand written)
+i) All couples must complete a Notice of Intended Marriage and have their signatures witnessed by an authorised person and then "lodged" with their Celebrant (via Simple ceremonies) , at least 1 calendar month prior to their ceremony date. * Your Notice of Intended Marriage form must be completed online to avoid a $50 admin fee each - hand written or not completed online.

 You will need to make a booking prior to completing your Notice.

-iv) The Notice of Intended Marriage must then be returned to me at least one calendar month prior to your ceremony.
+iv) The Notice of Intended Marriage must then be returned to us at least one calendar month prior to your ceremony.

 NB.
-Once you have emailed your Notice of Intended Marriage you will need to bring the original with you (along with your other documentation, such as passports OR birth certificates etc) on your wedding day.
+Once you have emailed your Notice of Intended Marriage you will need to bring the original with you (along with your other documentation, such as Passports OR Birth Certificates & Drivers Licence and Divorce Order /Death Certificate if applicable) on your wedding day.

 v) Once received we will respond (within 24 hours) and confirm that your Notice of Intended Marriage has been received.